Are You Earning Your B2B Tech Customer’s Trust?

 Empathy toward your customers is built on the bedrock of clearly understanding their needs.
-Map out what the exact factors are that lead people to search out solutions you offer, understand who those people are, what the shape of their problem set looks like (even if it goes past the scope of your solution), then correlate it to a narrative of how your solution meets their need.
-We call that structure a buyer matrixSM.
+Map out the exact factors that lead people to search out solutions you offer, understand who those people are, what the shape of their problem set looks like (even if it goes past the scope of your solution), then correlate it to a narrative of how your solution meets their need.
+We call that structure a Buyer MatrixSM.
 It is a living document that keeps you from bogging down your marketing messages in the minutia of technical details and empowers you to focus your customer.
-We offer step-by-step instructions for developing a buyer matrix here.
+We offer step-by-step instructions for developing a Buyer Matrix here.

 When we began our work with 360 View, we walked them through the buyer matrix process.
 360 View provides CRM and marketing automation for small and medium-sized banks and credit unions.
 We identified they did much more than that—they help banks grow.
 Most of their customers are in small towns and are competing against the national brands.

 One of the most acute needs they felt from their customers was how to win and retain millennial customers.
 We worked with them to write, lay out, and distribute a white paper titled, Growing Local Banks in the Millennial Market.
 This white paper was widely embraced and shared by their customers and became a trust beacon for them: If they understand this problem, they will understand our other problems.